Articles & Guides

 If you’re noticing flaky dandruff on your dog’s fur, you may be determined to figure out the cause and how to get the unsightly spots to go away for good.
 Dog dandruff can be a sign of other problems, so it’s good practice to get it checked out by a veterinarian if you’re noticing a change in your dog’s coat or behavior.

-“[Dog dandruff] is such a common problem because it has so many potential causes,” says Dr. Christine Cain, veterinarian and associate professor at the University of Pennsylvania School of Veterinary Medicine Dermatology & Allergy Service.
+“Dog dandruff is such a common problem because it has so many potential causes,” says Dr. Christine Cain, veterinarian and associate professor at the University of Pennsylvania School of Veterinary Medicine Dermatology & Allergy Service.
 “If people are noticing that there’s a lot more dandruff in the coat, or if their dog is showing any other signs like they’re itchy, or super stinky, or anything is changing as far as how they seem to be feeling or acting, they should definitely get it checked out.”

 Read on for expert information about this pesky problem, like typical dog dandruff causes, symptoms, treatments and more.

-Dandruff in dogs is generally a secondary condition that has a number of different causes, like allergies, serious skin problems, or certain genetic disorders, to name a few.
+Dog dandruff is generally a secondary condition that has a number of different causes, like allergies, serious skin problems, or certain genetic disorders, to name a few.

 “Dandruff, or seborrhea, can be a primary cause or a secondary cause,” says Dr. Jennifer Niedziela, veterinarian at Countryside Veterinary Clinic in Lowville, New York.
 “Primary seborrhea is very rare and inherited in nature.
 Secondary seborrhea can be caused by allergies, internal or external parasites (Demodex, Cheyletiella), bacterial or yeast infections, certain endocrine disorders (hypothyroidism, Cushing’s disease), dietary abnormalities, obesity and environmental factors such as temperature and humidity.”